byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="context-toward"/>

-### Transitive Nested Operator: `@toward` / "`//`"
+### **Transitive Nested Operator: `@toward` / "`//`"**

 The `@toward` operator does not just have an effect on the . `@toward` looks for through all modules at all levels of nesting, and affects those same modules when the right-hand side is true.
 For obvious reasons, this can be quite powerful, especially if used with a wildcard operand like `@any`.
-For instance, an expression like "`@any @toward @any`" or "`* // *`" (they are equivalent) affects all modules throughout all levels of nesting, or in other words, every module in the entire database.
+For instance, an expression like `@any @toward @any` or `* // *` (they are equivalent) affects all modules throughout all levels of nesting, or in other words, every module in the entire database.
 Thus, it should also be used sparingly, and it usually only makes sense to use something like this where such a large scope is necessary in general (such that something should apply to all modules), or where it makes sense to have homogenous modules that are recursive and indefinitely-nestable within their application as well, as is in the case of many modules used to form graphs.

 ```
 # Before